The Incredible Years® series of programmes are designed to prevent and treat emotional and behavioural difficulties in children aged 3 to 10 years.

 A Key Principle

-The author of the Incredible Years® programme, Carolyn Webster-Stratton, in her book , A Trouble-Shooting The Incredible Years Guide for Parents of Children Aged 2-8 Years explains that: the attention rule is the basic principle behind much of what is discussed in her book.
+The author of the Incredible Years® programme, Carolyn Webster-Stratton, in her book , The Incredible Years: A Trouble-Shooting Guide for Parents of Children Aged 3-8 Years explains that: the attention rule is the basic principle behind much of what is discussed in her book.
 She goes on: Simply stated, it is that children will work for attention from others, especially parents, whether it is positive (praise) or negative (criticism) in nature.
 If they do not receive positive attention, then they will strive for negative attention since that is better than none at all.

 A Key Strength

-One of the important strengths of the Incredible Years® programme is its unique ability to promote an Inter Agency approach to dealing with emotional and behavioural difficulties in children.
+One of the important strengths of the Incredible Years® is its unique ability to promote an interagency approach to dealing with emotional and behavioural difficulties in children.
 The multi-agency approach to the training of those delivering the programme brings together all resources within a community and focuses those resources very positively and collaboratively on children with difficulties.